clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 The table name can be specified as a string or a keyword.

-`insert!` takes a single record in hashmap form to insert. `insert!` can also take a vector of column names (as strings or keywords), followed by a vector of column values to insert into those respective columns, much like an `INSERT` statement in SQL.
+`insert!` takes a single record in hash map form to insert. `insert!` can also take a vector of column names (as strings or keywords), followed by a vector of column values to insert into those respective columns, much like an `INSERT` statement in SQL.
 Entries in the map that have the value `nil` will cause `NULL` values to be inserted into the corresponding columns.

-If you wish to insert multiple rows (in hashmap form) at once, you can use `insert-multi!`; however, `insert-multi!` will write a separate insertion statement for each row, so it is suggested you use the column-based form of `insert-multi!` over the row-based form.
+If you wish to insert multiple rows (in hash map form) at once, you can use `insert-multi!`; however, `insert-multi!` will write a separate insertion statement for each row, so it is suggested you use the column-based form of `insert-multi!` over the row-based form.
 Passing multiple column values to